jetwarp/embed.whatcardboard.com/README.md

 stored: false if localStorage gave an error, true otherwise.

-profile: An object mostly conforming to the CadrboardDevice Protocol Buffer definition's DeviceProfile message schema (see "Device profile structure" below for details).
+profile: An object mostly conforming to the CardboardDevice Protocol Buffer definition's DeviceProfile message schema (see "Device profile structure" below for details).
 If no viewer has been selected by the user, this will be `null`.

+### type: 'bounce'

+This is the message type that the iframe will send in response to any messages of an unrecognized type.

+reason: this will be the string "unrecognized".

+original: This will contain the message being bounced.
+You may choose to include uniquely identifying fields on messages you send if you wish to recognize a specific bounce response.

 ### type: 'close'